What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 Overview

-Mental health in childhood and adolescence is defined as the achievement of expected developmental, cognitive, social, and emotional milestones, and by secure attachments, satisfying social relatinships and the acquisition of effective social skills.
+Mental health in childhood and adolescence is defined as the achievement of expected developmental, cognitive, social, and emotional milestones, and by secure attachments, satisfying social relationships, and the acquisition of effective social skills.

 Children are not “small adults”.
-Their psychiatry is different (as is the rest of their physiology).
+Their psychiatry is different, as is the rest of their physiology.
 Various stages of development are present from infant to adult (this continues on into the mid-20s, 23 – 25 years).
-Children experience a similar spectrum of psychiatric illnesses but symptoms will be different.
+Children experience a similar spectrum of psychiatric illnesses, but symptoms will be different.
 Family therapy plays a prominent role in therapy.
-Childhood psychiatric disorders should be viewed in the context of the family, social and cultural setting since children lack certain capacitis and perspectives and are vulnerable.
+Childhood psychiatric disorders should be viewed in the context of the family, social, and cultural setting since children lack certain capacities and perspectives and are vulnerable.

 Categories of childhood illnesses